DDJThings/Stereo-for-Discord/README.md

 #

 And now, for the hardest steps.
-* Check it, as in turn it on
+* Check it, as in turn it on in your plugins tab
 * Reload your discord (ctrl + r)

 Boom